Fao Landing: Aftermath

 The landing and capture of Fao was a strategic blunder for the Ottomans from which they would never truly recover as evidenced by the subsequent string of defeats suffered by the Empire at the hands of the British in the following year.
 The Ottomans also no longer controlled a key access point to the Persian Gulf, and the British facilities were largely safe.
 However, the British felt that their facilities would not be truly safe until they managed to capture Baghdad.
-This led to several campaigns against Baghdad that would result in the capture of that city by the British in 1917.
+This led to several campaigns against Baghdad that would result in the fall of Baghdad by the British in 1917.

-In popular culture

-The Fao Landing and the subsequent battle for the fortress are featured in the video game Battlefield 1.